Soham360/csp-fastpages/_pages/Vocab.md

 - Data Compression
     - Lossy - a data encoding and compression technique that deliberately discards some data in the compression process
     - Lossless - restores and rebuilds file data in its original form after the file is decompressed

+### Unit 3 Vocabulary Terms
 - Variables
     - Data Types - a classification that specifies which type of value a variable has
     - Assignment Operators - he operator used to assign a new value to a variable, property, event or indexer element in C# programming language
 - Managing Complexity with Variables
     - Lists - any information displayed or organized in a logical or linear formation
     - 2D Lists - list of lists
-    - Dictionaries -
-    - Class -
+    - Dictionaries - an abstract data type that defines an unordered collection of data as a set of key-value pairs
+    - Class - a template definition of the method s and variable s in a particular kind of object
-- Algorithms -
+- Algorithms
-    - Sequence -
+    - Sequence - the first programming construct
-    - Selection -
-    - Iteration -
+    - Selection - a programming construct where a section of code is run only if a condition is met
+    - Iteration - a process where the design of a product or application is improved by repeated review and testing
 - Expressions
-    - Comparison Operators -
+    - Comparison Operators - operators that compare values and return true or false
     - Booleans Expressions and Selection -
     - Booleans Expressions and Iteration -
     - Truth Tables -